Home > World Cup Host Cities > Los Angeles

 Visiting Los Angeles for the 2026 World Cup

 On a more cost-effective note, while LA’s public transportation has been historically less-than-effective, the city has spent the last 15 years revamping its light rail system, giving commuters more efficient means of travel.
-Because of the massive crowds expected for both the 2026 World Cup and the 2028 Olympic games, the city intends to finally introduce a train connection between the LAX metro stop and the airport itself, which would offer faster transportation options for 2026 World Cup travelers.
+Because of the massive crowds expected for both the 2026 World Cup and the 2028 Summer Olympics, the city intends to finally introduce a train connection between the LAX metro stop and the airport itself, which would offer faster transportation options for 2026 World Cup travelers.
+(It’s still a bit of a “Soon.
+Maybe” proposition.)

 Doing LA like a local